Kim-SeongGeon/Personal-Portfolio/README.gym.md

 ---

 ## 🎬 Demo Video

-This is a demo showing the key features of the gym kiosk system.
+Key features of the gym kiosk system demonstrated in a GIF (converted from MP4)
-(Note: GIFs may take some time to load.)
+(*Note: GIF files may take a while to load.)
 - 👤 Membership Management
 - 💳 Payment and Program Selection